West Asia

 This wealth has resulted in the rapid development of mayor cities featuring striking skyscrapers and modern architecture.
 Moreover, the presence of oil has augmented the region’s significance on the world stage, enhancing its influence in international relations and greatly increasing tourism activities.

 The region has undergone remarkable changes since my first visit in 2005.
-During the 1990s, the Gulf countries were virtually inaccessible to tourists, but the United Arab Emirates initiated a transformation to diversify income and activities by opening Dubai to visitors.
+During the 1990s, the Gulf countries were virtually inaccessible to tourists and lacked places to visit and things to do, but the United Arab Emirates initiated a transformation to diversify income and activities by opening Dubai to visitors.

-Before the onset of war, Syria was among the most delightful countries to visit, whereas Iraq, after enduring almost a decade of conflict, became a place where I met some of the most hospitable people in the world.
+For me, before the onset of war, Syria was among the most delightful countries to visit.
+Iraq, after a decade of conflict, became the place where I met some of the most hospitable people in the world.

 View my travels in the rest of Asia